morpheuslord/HackBot/README.md

 ## Introduction

-Welcome to HackBot, an AI-powered cybersecurity chatbot designed to provide helpful and accurate answers to your cybersecurity-related queries.
+Welcome to HackBot, an AI-powered cybersecurity chatbot designed to provide helpful and accurate answers to your cybersecurity-related queries and also do code analysis and scan analysis.
 Whether you are a security researcher, an ethical hacker, or just curious about cybersecurity, HackBot is here to assist you in finding the information you need.

 HackBot utilizes the powerful language model Meta-LLama2 through the "LlamaCpp" library.
 This allows HackBot to respond to your questions in a coherent and relevant manner.
 Please make sure to keep your queries in English and adhere to the guidelines provided to get the best results from HackBot.

 ## Features

 - **AI Cybersecurity Chat:** HackBot can answer various cybersecurity-related queries, helping you with penetration testing, security analysis, and more.
 - **Interactive Interface:** The chatbot provides an interactive command-line interface, making it easy to have conversations with HackBot.
 - **Clear Output:** HackBot presents its responses in a well-formatted markdown, providing easily readable and organized answers.
+- **Static Code Analysis:** Utilizes the provided scan data or log file for conducting static code analysis.
+It thoroughly examines the source code without executing it, identifying potential vulnerabilities, coding errors, and security issues.
+- **Vulnerability Analysis:** Performs a comprehensive vulnerability analysis using the provided scan data or log file.
+It identifies and assesses security weaknesses, misconfigurations, and potential exploits present in the target system or network.

 ## How it looks